It should be a progression of moods and feelings. - Stanley Kubrick

 I make engaging films and commercials with carefully crafted cinematic qualities and distinct atmospheres.
 I function best when patiently working with a small multi-disciplinary crew and an innovative approach to tackle complex ideas and achieve cinematic production value.
 Being skilled with camera/light, music/sound and visual-effects I can work very efficiently and communicate clearly (e.g. storyboarding using refined previz-animation).

 I design engaging, innovative experiences for festivals, museums, themeparks, brand experiences, shopping-windows etc. My abilities span the whole process.
-This includes the execution, for which I can employ my network of reliable passionate craftsmen in construction and electronics.
+This includes the production-phase, for which I can employ my network of reliable passionate craftsmen in construction and electronics.

 I also offer my services as freelancer.
 I have especially proved valuable when working in exhibition design studios.